F1LT3R/tls-media-streaming-server/README.md

 ## Setup

-- `git clone git@github.com:f1lt3r/http-digest-auth-server.git`
+- `git clone git@github.com:f1lt3r/tls-media-server.git`
-- `cd http-digest-auth-server`
+- `cd tls-media-server`
 - `npm install`
 - `npm install -g htdigest` (encrypted user/pass generation w/ nonce)
 - `npm install -g pm2` (keep server alive)
+- `cp -r ./secrets-example ./secrets`
+- Populate your `./secrets` certificate files and htdigest file.
 - allow ports 80 and 443 in your firewall
-- place a video file and/or html file into your `private` folder
-- `htdigest Users <username>` (see Adding Users below)
+- `htdigest ./secrets/htdigest Users <NEW-USERNAME>` (see Adding Users below)
-- `source SECRETS/SOURCE` (see Secrets below)
-- `pm2 start server-tls.js` (start the server)
+- `DOMAIN=<YOUR-DOMAIN> pm2 start ./server` (start the server)

 ## Secrets

-The `SECRETS` directory contains things that you do not want to share publicly; like passwords, certificate keys and a source file to provide paths to secret files in your environment.
+The `./secrets` directory contains things that you do not want to share publicly; like passwords, certificate keys and a source file to provide paths to secret files in your environment.

 For example: